flybywiresim/docs/docs/beginner-guide/preparing-mcdu.md

     * External Power OR APU
 * Make sure the ADIRS are set to NAV.
 * Have a valid flight plan.
+* Ensure IFR clearance has been obtained.

+!!! info "Requesting IFR Clearance"
+    Before departing for the flight, we must obtain an IFR clearance from ATC.
+The clearance may be obtained from clearance delivery or another specific frequency, depending on the airport and available services.

+    If you are not flying on network and are using the built in ATC menu, simply find the appropriate selection in the menu and request for IFR clearance.

+    Clearances will usually provide the following information below which as a pilot you would need to readback correctly or acknowledge if using the built in ATC menu.

+    - Statement from ATC that the flight is cleared to the destination via specified route in the flight plan.
+    - Initial cleared altitude after departure.
+    - Assigned SID for departure.
+    - Assigned departing runway.
+    - Squak code.
+    - Ground frequency.

 ***